hownbey/portfolio/README.md

 # Harrison Ownbey's writing portfolio

 Hi!
 I'm [Harrison Ownbey](https://www.linkedin.com/in/harrisonownbey/).
-I'm a versatile, team-oriented technical writer with over a decade of experience at Fortune 500 companies and a proven record of driving business results.
+I'm a versatile, team-oriented technical writer with over a decade of experience at three Fortune 500 companies and a proven record of driving business results.

 ## Before-and-after designs